dnadesign/silverstripe-elemental-banner/README.md

 ## Introduction

-A hero banner element with support for art directed responsive images, optionally lazyloaded.
+A hero banner element with support for art-directed responsive images.

 ## Requirements